How to Make a Home Inspector Happy (6 tips!)

 Everyone wants a smooth home inspection.
 Sellers, buyers, agents... everyone's rooting that this high-stakes moment passes without a hitch.
 Add to that list the home inspector, too!
 Save time, save money.
 If you're selling, there are things you can do to make the home inspector's job easier and help ensure the most accurate report possible.

 1. Declutter your appliances.
-Get the pots off the stove, remove pans stored in the oven, take that bowl out of the microwave, and check the washer and dryer bins for clothes.
-While all of these appliances need to be tested, you don't want an inspector rummaging through your laundry or scorching a pot to get the job done.
+Get the pots off the stove, remove pans stored in the oven, take that bowl from the microwave, and check the washer and dryer bins for clothes.
+While all these appliances need to be tested, you don't want an inspector rummaging through your laundry or scorching a pot to do the job.

 2. Replace burned-out lightbulbs.
-If a light switch doesn't work, the inspector will need to determine if it's a problem with the fixture itself.
-Take the time to hunt down those lightbulbs that might be out-of-the way, too...
+If a light switch doesn't work, the inspector must determine if it's a problem with the fixture itself.
+Take the time to hunt down those lightbulbs that might be out of the way, too...
 (Closets, attics, basements, guest rooms, etc.)

 3. Keep access doors clear.
 You might have furniture blocking seldom-used crawlspace entrances, or the space for the pull-down stairs up to the attic may be obstructed.
-Make these entryways clear to the inspector and save them the time and hassle of getting into hidden areas.
+Clear these entryways to the inspector and save them the time and hassle of getting into hidden areas.

 4. Be honest about what doesn't work.
 Don't deceive your home inspector or hope they'll overlook something.
-It's bound to come out, and failure to disclose home defects can be a legal hassle down the line.
-Know the garbage disposal is broken?
+It's bound to come out, and failure to disclose home defects can be a legal hassle.
+For example, is the garbage disposal broken?
 Say so.
-Leave notes for the inspector or prepare them in advance with an email message, etc.
+Leave notes for the inspector or prepare them with an email message, etc.

 5. Point out pumps and septic tank locations.
-If you have your own well and septic system, make sure the location of these is clearly described for the inspector.
-Annotate a photo or draw a simple map if need be.
+If you have a healthy septic system, ensure these locations are clearly described for the inspector.
+Again, annotate a photo or draw a simple map if need be.

 Naturally, this list assumes you've made any pre-inspection repairs you want to address.
-Want a more information about the home inspection process?
-Get in touch with me today
+Want more information about the home inspection process?
+Get in touch with me today.

 This post has been authored by Eric Slifkin, REALTOR® serving South Florida's Treasure Coast.
-You can reach me at 888-288-1765, or visit my Web site.
-As your resource for information on new or resale homes throughout the Treasure Coast, please be sure to contact me about any home you may find on the Web, yard sign or ad and I will research the property, arrange showings and handle all the details.
+You can reach me at 772-678-1600 or visit my Web site.
+As your resource for information on new or resale homes throughout the Treasure Coast, please get in touch with me about any home you may find on the Web, yard sign, or ad, and I will research the property, arrange showings and handle all the details.